 As a result, it is important to work with a legal team that has experience with professional license defense issues and can help you defend your nursing license and career.

 Revocation of your nursing license would most likely mean the end of your nursing career.
 At S J Harris Law, we understand the importance of high-quality, focused professional license defense.
-As a former Deputy Attorney General in the Licensing Litigation Section, founding lawyer Scott J. Harris has handled many cases involving nurses, including RNs, LVNs and nurse practitioners.
-At S J Harris Law, you will work with an experienced, dedicated Los Angeles County nursing license defense attorney who will do everything possible to help you retain your license.
+As a former Deputy Attorney General in the Licensing Litigation Section, founding lawyer Scott J. Harris has handled many cases involving nurses, including RNs, LVNs, and nurse practitioners.
+At S J Harris Law, you will work with an experienced nursing license defense attorney who will do everything possible to help you retain your license.